 Pima cotton fabric is a fabric made from extra-long staple cotton grown in the US, Australia, and Peru.
 It is named for the Pima Indians who grow the cotton in Sacaton, Arizona.

 Pique fabric is a medium-weight fabric that has been knitted or woven using the Pique or marcella method.
 It is normally made from cotton yarn and is characterized by raised parallel cords or geometric designs such as waffle, honeycomb, or birdseye piques.
 Pique fabric that is woven has cords running lengthwise or in the warp direction.
 Knitted versions of pique fabric are double-knit construction.

 Polar fleece is a type of polyester fleece with two-sided pile.
-Polar fleece is durable, resist pilling, is hydrophobic, retains its insulating quality even when wet, is machine washable, and dries quickly..
-Polar fleece is commonly used in jackets, hats, sweaters, sweatpants, gym clothes, hoodies, blankets and high performance outdoor clothing.
+Polar fleece is durable, resists pilling, is hydrophobic, retains its insulating quality even when wet, is machine washable, and dries quickly.
+Polar fleece is commonly used in jackets, hats, sweaters, sweatpants, gym clothes, hoodies, blankets and high-performance outdoor clothing.

 Polyamide fabric is another name for nylon.
 Polyamide fabric is synthetic fabric made from a silky thermoplastic material that is melt-processed to form nylon threads.
 As a substitute for silk, Polyamide fabric is flexible and resilient.
 It's superior drape and resilience make it a perfect fabric for stockings, scarves, veils, ponchos, socks, gloves, swimsuits, and much more.